-Questions and Answers
+E. Questions and Answers

-1. What are the State administrative review requirements for at-risk afterschool institutions?
+1. What are the State administrative review requirements for At-Risk Afterschool institutions?

-In CACFP, State agencies must comply with 7 CFR 226.6(m) in conducting reviews of those institutions that have agreements with the State agency to provide at-risk afterschool meals or snacks.
-According to these regulations, State agencies must annually review 33.3 percent of all CACFP institutions, including those operating at-risk afterschool programs.
-At least 15 percent of the required reviews must be unannounced.
+In CACFP, State agencies must comply with 7 CFR 226.6(m) in conducting reviews of those institutions that have agreements with the State agency to provide At-Risk Afterschool Meals or Snacks.
+According to these regulations, State agencies must annually review 33.3 percent of all CACFP institutions, including those operating At-Risk Afterschool Programs.
+At least fifteen percent of the required reviews must be unannounced.
 Additionally, the current regulations require that State agencies ensure that:

-- Independent centers and sponsors of 1 to 100 facilities are reviewed at least once every 3 years; a review of such sponsors must include reviews of 10 percent of the sponsors' facilities. - Sponsors with more than 100 facilities must be reviewed at least every 3 years.
-These reviews must include reviews of 5 percent of the first 1,000 facilities and 2.5 percent of the facilities in excess of 1,000. - Reviews of newly participating sponsoring organizations with five or more child care facilities must be completed within the first 90 days of Program operations.
+- Independent centers and sponsors of one to 100 facilities are reviewed at least once every three years; a review of such sponsors must include reviews of ten percent of the sponsors' facilities. - Sponsors with more than 100 facilities must be reviewed at least every three years.
+These reviews must include reviews of five percent of the first 1,000 facilities and two and a half percent of the facilities in excess of 1,000. - Reviews of newly participating sponsoring organizations with five or more child care facilities must be completed within the first 90 days of Program operations.

-In conducting these reviews, State agencies must ensure that sponsors are operating eligible at-risk afterschool care programs (i.e., programs that provide children with regularly scheduled activities in an organized, structured, and supervised environment), and are complying with all Program requirements.
+In conducting these reviews, State agencies must ensure that sponsors are operating eligible At-Risk Afterschool Care Programs (i.e., programs that provide children with regularly scheduled activities in an organized, structured, and supervised environment), and are complying with all Program requirements.